Chandramukhi: Casting

 Rajinikanth played the roles of Dr. Saravanan and King Vettaiyan.
 He sported a wig for his role.
-Both Rajinikanth and P. Vasu discussed every scene featuring the former and added necessary inputs before they were shot.
+Both Rajinikanth and Vasu discussed every scene featuring the former and added necessary inputs before they were shot.
 Rajinikanth appears in the beginning of the film unlike Manichitrathazhu, where the same character, played by Mohanlal, appears in the middle of the film.
-Rajinikanth requested Vasu to change the dancer's name from Nagavalli, which was the name of the danseuse in Apthamithra, to Chandramukhi since the latter sounded more royal.
-While Vishnuvardhan uttered "Haula Haula" in the original, Rajinikanth used "Lakka Lakka", which was based on the mannerisms of a villain in a Marathi play Rajinikanth watched in his childhood days.
-Ramkumar's brother Prabhu played Senthilnathan, a civil engineer and owner of Ganesh Constructions.
+Ramkumar's brother Prabhu played Senthilnathan, a civil engineer and owner of the fictional Ganesh Constructions.
 Prabhu co-produced the film with Ramkumar.

-For the roles of Ganga and Chandramukhi, Soundarya was initially selected to reprise her role from Apthamithra, but her death led the director to choose Simran and he shaped the character to suit her.
-In November 2004, Simran refused to do the project, as her role required a lot of dancing and cited her pregnancy at that time as another main reason for her refusal.
-Aishwarya Rai was offered the role but she declined the offer due to schedule conflicts.
-Sadha, Asin, and Reema Sen were also considered as replacements.
+For the roles of Ganga and Chandramukhi, Simran was initially cast.
+She ultimately refused to do the project, as her role required a lot of dancing and cited her pregnancy at that time as another reason for her refusal.
+Aishwarya Rai was later offered the role but declined.
+Sadha and Reema Sen were also considered as replacements.
 The role finally went to Jyothika, who allotted 50 days of her schedule.
 Vasu wanted her to perform her scenes in a manner different from that of Shobana in Manichitrathazhu, enacting the scenes himself before they were shot featuring Jyothika.
 Nayanthara was selected to portray the role of Durga after Vasu was impressed with her performance in the Malayalam film Manassinakkare (2003).

 Vadivelu portrayed the comic role of Murugesan.
 Rajinikanth, at the film's 200th day theatrical run celebration function, said that it was he who recommended Vadivelu to Vasu for the role and had asked Ramkumar to get Vadivelu's dates before planning the filming schedules.
 Sheela played Akhilandeswari, the intimidating older sister of Kandaswamy (Nassar) and Murugesan.
 When Sheela was signed on for the role, she was requested by the producers not to divulge details about her role to the media.
+Avinash reprised his role of the exorcist Ramachandra Acharya who talks with the spirit Chandramukhi from Apthamitra.